mhatzl/wiki-repo-template/README.md

 This template contains the following GitHub actions:

-- `auto-lock-prs` ...
-Used to lock PRs once they are closed
 - `sync_wiki` ...
 Automatically pushes changes to the wiki repository of the associated project

 ## GitHub Issue/PR Labels